 John Kurtz oral history transcript as conducted by Norman Olson.
 John Kurtz also spent time in the Phoenix Area Office in charge of refuges in Arizona and New Mexico.
 He also worked as supervisor for the northern refuges in Alaska.

-Birds; Endangered species; Indigenous populations; International affairs; Islands; Threatened species; Work of the Service; Tropical environments
+Birds; Endangered and/or threatened; Indigenous populations; International affairs; Islands; Threatened species; Work of the Service; Tropical environments

 This is a fact sheet abou tthe Winged Ambassadors, a conservation initiative of the U.S. Fish and Wildlife Service.
 The program helps protect the many unique avifauna species endemic to the Caribbean.
 It briefly explains the situation with these...